ctdio/marko-snackbars/README.md

     // text for the 'deny' button (optional, same as above)
     denyText: 'Decline',

-    // the color of the notification's background, defaults to black
+    // the color of the notification's background (defaults to black)
     bgColor: 'purple',

-    // the color of the notification's message
+    // the color of the notification's message (defaults to white)
     messageColor: 'white'

     // color of the allow button's text (defaults to green)'
     allowTextColor: '#112233'

-    // color of the deny button's text (defaults to )
+    // color of the deny button's text (defaults to red)
     denyTextColor: '#123455',

     // handler for when 'allow' button is pressed (optional)